 int a; byte b; ... ... b=(byte)a;

-When the ‘float’ is converted to ‘int’, the size of float get truncated, as ‘int’ does not store the fractional value.
-If the size of destination type is too small for the source type to fit into, then source type is modulo destination type ‘range’.
-Casting can also be applied when data types are compatible, it is good practice to use type casting wherever type conversion are needed.
+When the ‘float’ is converted to ‘int’, the size of float gets truncated, as ‘int’ does not store the fractional value.
+If the size of the destination type is too small for the source type to fit into, then source type is modulo destination type ‘range’.
+Casting can also be applied when data types are compatible.
+It is good practice to use type casting wherever type conversion is needed.